 We can send you an official invitation document as soon as you have registered and the entire course fee has arrived in our bank account.
 The document contains information about the duration of the course, the nature of the course, accommodation and excursions abroad.

 The fees include the course and the cultural and recreational programme during the week.
-Not included are accommodation (see accommodation below), weekend excursions and catering.
+Not included are the course book (see courses below), accommodation (see accommodation below), European City trips and catering.

 As for this question, please note our course booking conditions :

-Information regarding the Common European Framework of Reference for Languages can be found here ..
-In addition, all participants will take a placement test before the course starts.
-Based on the results of this test, you will be allocated to the corresponding level (see “Registration”).
+We offer intensive German courses for the levels A1 – C1.
+All participants will take a placement test before the course starts.
+Based on the results of this test, you will be allocated to the corresponding level.